ahmohbati/SecOn/NewDisk.md

 `sudo vi /etc/fstab`
 (You can use blkid to find your drive's UUID to write in /etc/fstab)
 `sudo blkid /dev/sdb2`
+1. Create nsm directory after it was renamed
+`mkdir /nsm`
 1. Mount the new `/nsm`
 `sudo mount /nsm`
 1. Start all services